2nd Commando Regiment (Australia): Selection and training

-Any member of the Australian Defence Force may apply for entry into the 2nd Commando Regiment.
-Applicants may also be accepted via the Special Forces Direct Recruitment Scheme (SFDRS), where selected and screened civilians after completing Army Recruit Training and Infantry Initial Employment Training, are able to apply.
-Certain ADF members and all SFDRS applicants undertake an eight-week Special Forces Selection Preparation Course and commence the Commando Physical Training Package that is completed by all ADF applicants.
+Any member of the Australian Defence Force (ADF) may apply for entry into the 2nd Commando Regiment.
+Candidates may also be accepted via the Special Forces Direct Recruitment Scheme (SFDRS), where selected and screened civilians after completing Army Recruit Training and Infantry Initial Employment Training, are able to apply.
+Certain serving ADF candidates and all SFDRS candidates undertake an eight-week Special Forces Selection Preparation Course, and then all candidates are required to complete the Commando Physical Training Package.

-Candidates must complete the Special Forces Entry Test conducted by the Australian Defence Force School of Special Operations and if successful move onto the three-week Commando Selection Course.
+A Review of Special Operations Command in June 2020 by David Irvine recommended that SOCOMD introduce a joint selection course conducted by the Defence Special Operations Training and Education Centre for the regiment and the SASR rather than the units conduct their own individual selection courses.
+SOCOMD conducted the first common selection course in May 2023.
+Previously candidates had to successfully complete the Special Forces Entry Test (SFET) followed by a three-week Commando Selection Course.
+Now candidates after completing the SFET have to successfully complete two common selection modules over ten and eleven days respectively.
 Successful candidates then commence the 12-month Commando Initial Employment Training, also known as the "Reinforcement Cycle".
-Upon successful completion of all courses soldiers are posted into one of the commando companies where further specialist training occurs.
+Upon successful completion of all courses commandos are posted into one of the commando companies where further specialist training occurs.
 If a candidate fails any part of the selection course they will be returned to their unit, or transferred to one of the infantry battalions of the Royal Australian Regiment if they are a SFDRS candidate.
 Counter terrorist training is conducted at the Special Forces Training Facility (SFTF) based at Holsworthy Barracks with an indoor range complex, aircraft mock-up, method of entry facility, urban training facility and sniper range.
 In 2013, a four-hour documentary Commando was produced on the selection course and reinforcement training.

 The regiment has an annual exchange of personnel with the New Zealand Special Air Service (NZSAS) that may involve a commando team visiting New Zealand for several weeks for an exercise.
 The regiment and individual commandos have conducted operations with the British Special Air Service and the Special Boat Service, Canada's Joint Task Force 2 and the Canadian Special Operations Regiment, the NZSAS and the US Navy SEALs including SEAL Team Six and the US Army Special Forces and Delta Force.